MarcusMakesGames/anime-homing-missile/README.md

 ### Base Version
 The most basic version of a homing missiles has to do these 2 things:
 - fly forward
-- rotate towards and aim point
+- rotate towards the aim point (center of the target)

-In this basis version the aim point is at the same position as the target.

 With the correct values the homing missile will eventually reach the target and detonate.